 We will evaluate the effectiveness of the provision by:

+- Discussing students with heads of department.

 - Speaking with the student themselves

 - Monitoring by the SEND department

 - Regular reviews of passports

 - Observations of students in lessons

 - Holding an annual review (if they have an education, health and care plan (EHCP).